 Under the Protocols, the Remuneration Committee has formal selection criteria and is responsible for oversight of any direct interaction between a remuneration consultant and a member of the Company's KMP.
 Recommendations from a remuneration consultant must also be accompanied by a declaration that the recommendation has been made free from undue influence by any member of the KMP.

-During FY2014, Godfrey Remuneration Group (Godfrey) and Egan Associates (Egan) provided the Company with remuneration recommendations and are therefore deemed to be remuneration consultants under the Act.
+During FY2015, Godfrey Remuneration Group (Godfrey) provided the Company with remuneration recommendations and is therefore deemed to be a remuneration consultant under the Act.
+These recommendations related to: